 The Office of Career Services assists students and alumni with all facets of their careers.
 The office offers individual advising appointments and workshops where students can receive assistance with developing a job search strategy, resumes, interviewing, networking, negotiating offers, and writing job search correspondence.
 In addition, the office provides students with hands-on learning experiences in identifying skills and researching employers through workshops during the academic trimesters.
 Career Services also maintains job postings from local employers on both hard copy and via e-Recruiting.
-College of Education students' credential files are managed in the office as well as disbursed.
-The office hosts at least two job fairs during the academic year, which are intended for a generalist audience, but on occasion hosts targeted job fairs such as the Education or Health Care Job Fairs.
+The office hosts 4-5 job fairs during the academic year, which are targeted job fairs such as the Education or Health Care Job Fairs.
 For students in online degree programs, services are further provided through telephone appointments and email correspondence.
 Its website also provides a wealth of career-related resources for all students and alumni.